Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: The definition of non-geometric TTL coupling

 where all variable definitions are listed in Tab.~\ref{tab:Variables}.
 The lower index $b$ of Eq.~\eqref{eq:electric_field} stands for `beam' and is, therefore, substituted in Tab.~\ref{tab:Variables} by either $m$ or $r$ referring to a measurement or reference beam respectively.
-The measurement beam is the beam of interest that either reflects from the mirror in the case of a jittering mirror or is received from a distant optical bench in the case of a jittering receiving system.
+The measurement beam is the beam of interest that is subject to the jitter.
 This beam interferes with a second beam, the reference beam, on the detector.
 This reference beam is assumed to be static with respect to the detector surface. \fulltable{List of physical parameters.}

 \endfulltable

 For two interfering beams, the detected power can be derived via the integral of the squared absolute sum of their electric fields over the photodiode surface $S$: